 Like ASME propane tanks, LP Gas cylinders do not explode easily and nor do they explode on their own.
 The requirements for a cylinder to "explode" or experience failure is related to heat in the same manner that heat affects the failure of an ASME propane tank.
 The principle is the same but because the container sizes are so different, the situations are often different as well.
 In short, propane cylinders will not explode when they are used and stored in accordance with NFPA requirements.

 Cylinder explosion videos can easily be found browsing the internet.
 A search on a video website for propane explosions will normally yield numerous results.
 Most all of these videos share a common theme, the propane cylinders are placed on a fire or source of extreme heat.
-Many of these propane cylinders explode after being shot at while on a fire (fire reduces the integrity of the container).
+Many of these propane cylinders explode after being shot at while on a fire (fire reduces the integrity of steel propane containers).
 Some videos are filmed by amateurs while others are staged and controlled explosions produced by professionals but the common catalyst for causing a propane cylinder explosion is fire and extreme heat.

 A very important point about propane cylinders that are shot during flame impingement; Once the bullet penetrates the compromised propane cylinder, the gas bottle itself becomes a deadly projectile with a mind and direction of its own.
 Shooting at propane cylinders and tanks in this manner can result in death.